 We Can Build Each Other Up and It Can Change Us Forever

 I learned about my passion for learning and development.
 Melissa helped me acquire the technical skills for my role.
-She taught me how to assess a group’s needs, she helped me design my first leadership program, how to manage a budget, and how to work with external providers to augment my skill gaps.
+She taught me how to assess a group’s needs; she helped me design my first leadership program, manage a budget, and work with external providers to augment my skill gaps.

 There was never any competition between us.
-This is a very big deal.
-We worked in a Wall Street securities firm where there were very few women in leadership and professional roles.
-Melissa would bring me to meetings and introduce me by saying things like “We have exactly the right person for this project and she’s sitting in this room.
+This is a huge deal.
+We worked in a Wall Street securities firm where very few women were in leadership and professional roles.
+Melissa would bring me to meetings and introduce me by saying things like, “We have exactly the right person for this project, and she’s sitting in this room.
 Let me introduce you to Terri.”
 She gave me this kind of introduction on more than one occasion.
 I remember how valued I felt by her.

-This experience taught not to fear taking on unfamiliar responsibilities and to follow my heart’s desires.
+This experience taught me not to fear taking on unfamiliar responsibilities and to follow my heart’s desires.

 More than all the opportunities and skills Melissa taught me, most of all, she taught me the difference we can make in another woman’s life when they least expect it.

 Who are the women who have helped you in your career?
 How are you paying it forward?